 If you wish to make any alterations to the tenancy after the commencement a fee will be charged.
 This will also be chargeable if you change the start date as the documentation will require amending.

 If you and your landlord agreed to renew the contract a fee will be payable to produce the appropriate paperwork.
 If rent has been paid in advance, the renewal will be under the same terms unless suitable references are obtained to confirm monthly rent payment.
 The fee for re-referencing will be ¬£96.00 Including VAT per person and per guarantor.

 Methods of payment

-Debit or credit card (3.6% including VAT surcharge for credit cards and overseas debit cards), bank transfer.
-We do not accept cash at any of our branches.
+UK debit card or bank transfer.
+Please note that we do not accept cash at any of our branches.